Monthly Metal: April ’18

-On 06 April Valhalla Lights, Woodhawk, Winterfylleth, Kalmah, Shadygrove, Paddy and the Rats, Spiders, and Kamelot all release albums.
-April 13 brings us Wykan, Frequency Drift, and Stone Broken.
+Early this month Valhalla Lights, Woodhawk, Winterfylleth, Kalmah, Shadygrove, Paddy and the Rats, Spiders, and Kamelot all release albums.
+We also have releases from Wykan, Frequency Drift, and Stone Broken.
 April 20 finds us listening to Infinitee, Dokken, and Sense of Fear.
 And April rounds us out with Skindred, God is an Astronaut, and Kobra and the Lotus dropping on the 27th.
+My thoughts:

 Valhalla Lights gives us My Gracious Highway, which is finally getting released to us here in North America.

-Woodhawk gives us a raucous, roadhouse, and roller coaster ride on Beyond the Sun.
+Woodhawk takes us on a raucous, roadhouse, and roller coaster ride on Beyond the Sun.

 Winterfylleth finds me drifting in an acoustic cloud on their latest, The Hallowing of Heirdom.

 Kalmah gives us pure aggression, tempered with softer melodies on Palo.
-And I do happen to have a Quick Six interview with Pekka Kokko, the founder and guitarist-vocalist of Kalmah!
+And I do happen to have a Quick Six interview with Pekka Kokko, the founder and guitarist-vocalist of Kalmah that you need to read.

 Shadygrove fills my heart with folk music, with a bit of rock thrown in for good measure on In the Heart of Scarlet Wood.